 For the third and final time, I’m aggregating about 15 trips into a single category.
 We have done most of our backpacking in the Escalante River drainages, but trips to the Paria River, Grand Gulch, Dirty Devil, and Dark Canyon have been equally satisfying.
 We have written trip reports for only two of our 15 backpacking trips in Southern Utah: Escalante River: Town to Powell and the Across Utah.

-The Escalante River: Town to Powell trip is one example.
 Perhaps my favorite single trip in Southern Utah was a variation of Steve Allen’s The Escalante South.
 My all-time favorite campsite was on top of “The Block” on a variation of The Dirty Devil South.
 I will go out on a limb and assert that I could pick a day hike or backpacking trip at random from any of Allen’s books and I would be wowed.

 Why?
 The landscape is beautiful and intriguing at the micro level: blooming monkeyflowers around a spring; moki steps at an otherwise impassible pour-off; potsherds and flint chips; a brilliant green springtime cottonwood against a wall of deep red stone covered with violet desert varnish; a 200 square foot perfectly manicured micro-garden in a pothole, with one ancient juniper and a hundred blooming annuals, surrounded by acres of undulating slickrock.
 It is also beautiful at the macro level with vast expanses of strangely shaped rock formations and fabulous canyons.
 The opportunity for exploration is unparalleled; we have occasionally taken a day to travel just a mile or two between camps because we got distracted exploring possible routes to the rim or ascending every branch of a side canyon.
 There is no place we have ever been that is so unique.